IngaPosiunaite/Web-App-DevOps-Project/README.md

 ## CI/CD Pipeline with Azure DevOps

-### Overview
-This document outlines the CI/CD pipeline setup using Azure DevOps for our project.
-The pipeline automates the build and deployment process, ensuring seamless integration and delivery of our application.

 ## Configuration Details
 ### Source Repository
 - GitHub is configured as the source control system.